awsdocs/amazon-s3-userguide/doc_source/specifying-kms-encryption.md

 ### AWS KMS key ID \(x\-amz\-server\-side\-encryption\-aws\-kms\-key\-id\)<a name="s3-kms-key-id-api"></a>

-You can use the `x-amz-server-side-encryption-aws-kms-key-id` header to specify the ID of the customer managed CMK used to protect the data\.
-If you specify `x-amz-server-side-encryption:aws:kms`, but don't provide `x-amz-server-side-encryption-aws-kms-key-id`, Amazon S3 uses the AWS managed CMK in AWS KMS to protect the data\.
-If you want to use a customer managed AWS KMS CMK, you must provide the `x-amz-server-side-encryption-aws-kms-key-id` of the customer managed CMK\.
+You can use the `x-amz-server-side-encryption-aws-kms-key-id` header to specify the ID of the customer managed key used to protect the data\.
+If you specify `x-amz-server-side-encryption:aws:kms`, but don't provide `x-amz-server-side-encryption-aws-kms-key-id`, Amazon S3 uses the AWS managed key to protect the data\.
+If you want to use a customer managed key, you must provide the `x-amz-server-side-encryption-aws-kms-key-id` of the customer managed key\.

 **Important**
-When you use an AWS KMS CMK for server\-side encryption in Amazon S3, you must choose a symmetric CMK\.
-Amazon S3 only supports symmetric CMKs and not asymmetric CMKs\.
+When you use an AWS KMS key for server\-side encryption in Amazon S3, you must choose a symmetric key\.
+Amazon S3 only supports symmetric keys and not asymmetric keys\.
 For more information, see [Using Symmetric and Asymmetric Keys](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) in the *AWS Key Management Service Developer Guide*\.

 ### S3 Bucket Keys \(x\-amz\-server\-side\-encryption\-aws\-bucket\-key\-enabled\)<a name="bucket-key-api"></a>